 This one is a stop motion video (what you need is really only ONE device for this) to show the different verbs that need the auxiliary “ETRE” in passe-compose:

-You don’t need to be an gamer to use Minecraft!
-Students are often expert or they learn super fast!
-I remember ??? who said: “it’s not about what happens IN Minecraft but what happens BECAUSE OF Minecraft” that is meaningful in class.
-Minecraft isnot a place “to learn” but rather an opportunity to demonstrate learning.
+You don’t need to be a gamer to use Minecraft!
+Students are often experts or they learn super fast!
+I remember someone said: “it’s not about what happens IN Minecraft but what happens BECAUSE OF Minecraft” that is meaningful in class.
+Minecraft is not a place “to learn” but rather an opportunity to demonstrate learning.
 Here, for instance, students took screenshots and placed them on a Googleslide to show their learning:

 A beautiful tool to use in order to integrate the arts into a language unit.
-When I work on tourism, I like to ask students to create collections there but I also love them to find a French museum with street view and prepare a virtual visit of the museum to present to their peers or to record.
+When I work on tourism, I like to ask students to create collections there but its also great when they find a French museum with street view and prepare a virtual visit of the museum to present to their peers or to record.
 It’s amazing.
 This is a student presenting his tour of the Versailles Palace.
 To know more, check: https://www.google.com/culturalinstitute/beta/

 Of course now, there is Google Expedition that can take our virtual tour to their next level!

-Mystery Skypes are amazing way to connect your students with other people around the world.
+Mystery Skype calls are amazing way to connect your students with other people around the world.
 This is an excellent opportunity to empower students in being global collaborator and problem-solvers.
-The concept is that your own classroom has a Skype with another classroom in the world but the students in each part do not where where the others are and they need to find out by asking yes-no questions.
-There can be variations of this concept but the point remain that it’s student-driven and organized with roles and responsibilities of students, it’s timed and ALWAYS a success, no matter what.
+The concept is that your own classroom has a Skype with another classroom in the world but the students in each part do not know where the others are and they need to find out by asking yes-no questions.
+There can be variations of this concept but the point remains that it’s student-driven and organized with roles and responsibilities for students, it’s timed and ALWAYS a success, no matter what.
 Engaging with global peers is amazing and very empowering, students feel very good during the experience and the reflections are very rich after the event.
-You can also plan a lot and extend the experience by collaborating further with the other class (global penpals for instance).
+You can also plan a lot and extend the experience by collaborating further with the other classes (global penpals for instance).

 3 reasons that make me LOVE Google Classroom: